pi-this/T-BAGc/README.md

 </p>

 After doing this click "OK" on all the windows that are open and reboot your computer.
-T-BAGc can now be run from the command prompt.
+T-BAGc can now be ran from the command prompt.

 </p>